Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 Key Features of Auth.js

-Setting Up the Next.js Project
+Setting Up Auth with the Next.js Project

 To get started, you can either create a new Next.js project or use an existing one.
 Here's a step-by-step guide to help you get started: